guilsuper/goods-mvp/backend/free_world_countries/README.md

 country should go on our not free list.

-However, I think there are likely some individual businesses that don’t do this.
-So, here’s an idea.
+However, I think there are likely some individual businesses that don't do this.
+So, here's an idea.
 If a company is operating such that buying from that company reinforces freedom amongst its employees, then the company can apply to get free world certified.
 Then, we can help them raise money from donors to sponsor the